-- To configure the same CoS trust mode settings for all CoS configurable interfaces, do the following: - Select the Global radio button. - b.
+- To configure the same CoS trust mode settings for all CoS configurable interfaces, do the following: - a.
+Select the Global radio button. - b.
 From the Global Trust Mode menu, select one of the following trust mode options for ingress traffic on the switch: - Untrusted.
-Do not trust any CoS packet marking at ingress. - 802.1p.
-The eight priority tags that are specified in IEEE 802.1p are p0 to p7.
-The QoS setting lets you map each of the eight priority levels to one of eight internal hardware priority queues.
-The default mode is 802.1p.
+Do not trust any CoS packet marking at ingress.

-- DSCP.
+- 802.1p.
+IEEE 802.1p specifies eight priority tags (p0 to p7).
+The QoS setting lets you map each of the eight priority levels to an internal hardware priority queue.
+Models GS324T and GS324TP support four hardware queues (0 to 3) and model GS348T supports eight hardware queues (0 to 7).
+The default mode is 802.1p. - DSCP.
 The six most significant bits of the DiffServ field are called the Differentiated Services Code Point (DSCP) bits. - To configure CoS settings per interface, do the following: - a.
 Select the Interface radio button. - b.
 From the Interface Trust Mode menu, select one of the following trust mode options: - Untrusted.
 Do not trust any CoS packet marking at ingress. - 802.1p.
-The eight priority tags that are specified in IEEE 802.1p are p0 to p7.
-The QoS setting lets you map each of the eight priority levels to one of seven internal hardware priority queues.
+IEEE 802.1p specifies eight priority tags (p0 to p7).
+The QoS setting lets you map each of the eight priority levels to an internal hardware priority queue.
+Models GS324T and GS324TP support four hardware queues (0 to 3) and model GS348T supports eight hardware queues (0 to 7).
 The default mode is 802.1p. - DSCP.
 The six most significant bits of the DiffServ field are called the Differentiated Services Code Point (DSCP) bits. - 7.
 Click the Apply button.